-Country Year Size of Sample Weighted/Unweighted Guatemala 1993 1197 plus an additional 200 indigenous respondents Weighted
+Country Year Size of Sample Weighted/Unweighted Guatemala 1995 1192 plus an additional 200 indigenous respondents Weighted

-This survey was carried out in 1993 and was supported by Development Associates and the University of Pittsburgh, with funding from USAID.
-The collaborating institution in Guatemala was Asociación de Investigación y Estudios Sociales (ASIES).
-The survey was a national probability design, with a total N of 1,197.
+This survey was carried out in 1995 as a follow up of a similar study carried out in 1993.
+It was conducted by Development Associates and the University of Pittsburgh, in collaboration with the Guatemalan collaborating institution, the Asociación de Investigación y Estudios Sociales (ASIES).

+The survey was a national probability design, with a total N of 1,192.
+The questionnaire was written in Spanish and in four Mayan languages spoken by the majority of Guatemala's indigenous population.
 An additional 200 indigenous respondents were added to the survey in order to allow a special focus on that population.